-This unit builds on foundations laid in first year core units Mathematics I and II giving extensive treatment of some of the more advanced areas of mathematics that have applications in engineering, particularly as tools for computer-based modelling, analysis and design related to heat and fluid flow.
+This unit builds on foundations laid in first year core units Mathematics I and II giving extensive treatment of some of the more advanced areas of mathematics.
+These areas have applications in engineering, particularly as tools for computer-based modelling, analysis and design related to heat and fluid flow.
 The unit aims to present students with methods for translating real engineering problems into mathematical form and guide them in developing mathematical techniques for the solution of such problems.

 |Unit name||Calculus of Several Variables|

 |College/School||College of Sciences and Engineering

 Australian Maritime College

 |Location||Study period||Attendance options||Available to|

 - International students